Designated Establishment Managers (DEM) FAQs

 Yes.
 Board staff will notify the establishment if a DEM ends their designation.
 If there is an email address of record for the establishment, notification will be sent to that address.

 Yes.
-Board staff will notify the establishment and the therapist named as the DEM of the establishment when the DEM has been added.
+Board staff will notify the establishment and the licensee named as the DEM of the establishment when the DEM has been added.
 If email addresses of record are available, notification will be sent to those addresses.

 Can health care practitioners other than massage therapists serve as the DEM?